Dirichlet process mixtures of block $g$ priors for model selection and prediction in linear models: Simulation studies

 Finally, we present in Figure \ref{fig:MSE_pred_rho0} the prediction mean square error (MSE) for each of the procedures.
 To obtain these prediction MSEs, each dataset was augmented with a test set of 500 additional observations.
-Furthermore, in order to simply interpretation, we compute the relative MSE with respect to that under the $g$-prior for each dataset.
-Hence, values less than 1 correspond to methods with smaller (better) prediction MSE.
-Note that, with the exception of ALasso, all procedures consistently outperform $g$-priors, again illustrating the the advantages of differential shrinkage in Bayesian settings.
-Additionally, note that Horseshoe has worse performance than the other Bayesian procedures, particularly in ``large $p$'' scenarios.
-While perhaps surprising at first sight, this observation is consistent with results in \cite{lee2020continuous}.
-The remaining five procedures perform similarly.
-However, Som et al.\ $(K=3)$ seems to perform slightly better than Som et al.\ $(K=2)$ in this evaluation, specially when $\eta = 0.5$.
-This is the opposite of what we observed when evaluating model selection performance.
-Similarly, DP block-$g$ also seems to perform slightly better than GL-$g$, although the differences are somewhat difficult to see because of the logarithmic scale.
-Similar patterns hold for the mean squared errors of the point estimators of the coefficients (please see Section \ref{ap:MSEest} of the supplementary materials)
+Furthermore, in order to simply interpretation, we normalized all MSEs with respect to that under the $g$-prior for each dataset and graph the resulting ratios in a logarithmic scale.
+This means that values less than 1 correspond to methods with smaller (better) prediction MSE.
+Note that, with the exception of ALasso, all procedures consistently outperform $g$-priors in ``large $p$'' regimes, again illustrating the the advantages of differential shrinkage in Bayesian settings.
+Note that Horseshoe has worse performance than the other Bayesian procedures, particularly in ``large $p$'' scenarios.
+While perhaps surprising at first sight, this observation is consistent with the results of \cite{lee2020continuous}.
+Som et al.\ $(K=3)$ seems to perform slightly better than Som et al.\ $(K=2)$ in this evaluation, specially when $\eta = 0.9$, which is the opposite of what we observed when evaluating model selection performance.
+Similar to model selection performance, procedures based of the GL-$g$ ($\tau^2=1$) prior also have worse performance than the remaining GL-$g$ and DP block-$g$ procedures, all of which perform quite similarly in terms of predictions. { Additional results related to simulation study, including results for $\eta=0.5$, examples of posterior distributions over $(p_{\bfgamma}, K_{\bfgamma})$, and a sensitivity analysis for priors on the concentration parameter $\alpha$ and model space $\bfgamma$ can be seen in the supplementary materials.}